top of page

 Permits and Fees

 • Most visits to Corregidor are arranged through tour packages, which typically include ferry tickets, entrance fees, and guided tours.
+Tours to Corregidor Island cost around 4500 PHP (approximately 80 USD) and include meals.
 Booking in advance is recommended, especially during peak seasons or historical commemorations.

 What to Pack